cavcrosby/cs61a_2011/README.md

 *Two other resources you can use (besides my repo):*
   - Link 1: https://github.com/fgalassi/cs61a-sp11
   - Link 2: https://wizardbook.wordpress.com/solutions-index/
+  - Link 3: http://www-inst.eecs.berkeley.edu/~instcd/inst-cd/classes/cs61a/lib/ (These are the programs used by the class, may or may not be exact)

  ## Other Comments/Contributing